venugoapalreddy/biztalk-docs/biztalk/core/wcf-netmsmq-adapter.md

 manager: "anneta"
 ---
 # WCF-NetMsmq Adapter
-[!INCLUDE[btsCoName](../includes/btsconame-md.md)] [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses the WCF-NetMsmq adapter when receiving and sending WCF service requests through the [NetMsmqBinding](http://go.microsoft.com/fwlink/?LinkId=82589).
-The WCF-NetMsmq adapter enables you to publish orchestrations and schemas as WCF services and to consume external WCF services with the **NetMsmqBinding**.
+[!INCLUDE [btsCoName](../includes/btsconame-md.md)] [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses the WCF-NetMsmq adapter when receiving and sending WCF service requests through the [NetMsmqBinding](http://go.microsoft.com/fwlink/?LinkId=82589).
+The WCF-NetMsmq adapter enables you to publish orchestrations and schemas as WCF services and to consume external WCF services with the <strong>NetMsmqBinding</strong>.

 ## In This Section